 An Unexpected Death and Lasting Legacy

-Contrary to widely circulated misinformation, the Bloedels did not have the pool filled with soil immediately after Roethke's death.
-It was left unchanged until the early 1980s, when it was replaced by the Garden of the Planes, designed by noted landscape architect Richard Haag (b.
+Contrary to widely circulated stories, the Bloedels did not have the pool filled with soil immediately after Roethke's death.
+It was left unchanged until the early 1980s, when it was replaced by Garden of Planes, designed by noted landscape architect Richard Haag (b.
 1923).
-In 1986, that was replaced in turn by the existing (2012) Japanese sand and rock garden, designed by Dr. Koichi Kawana (1930-1990).
+In 1986, that was replaced in turn with a Japanese sand and rock garden, designed by Dr. Koichi Kawana (1930-1990).

 Roethke's legacy, in addition to inspiring and training several generations of students, is an extraordinarily diverse and lyrical body of poetry.
 He could be somber or playful, surrealistic or erotic or romantic, or many of these things at once.
 One example of this dexterity is his poem, "I Knew a Woman:

 I knew a woman, lovely in her bones,